poofcash/poofcash/README.md

 ## Deploying on IPFS

-Add the `build/` directory to any IPFS node
+After generating a build, add the `build/` directory to any IPFS node

 ## Listing your relayer